giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 ![overlapping plots](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/beta%20values%20and%20m%20values%20green%20and%20orange.png)

 ### Step 7: Normalize the data using the function preprocessSWAN to each student and compare raw data and normalized data.
-Normalization procedure aims to resolving the systematic errors and bias introduced by the microarray experimental platform.
+Normalization procedure aims to resolve the systematic errors and bias introduced by the microarray experimental platform.
 In this step Subset-quantile Within Array Normalization (SWAN) method is performed using **preprocessSWAN** function.
 The effects of the normalization procedure are then evaluated comparing densities of mean and standard deviation beta values.
 Boxplot representation for beta values will be used.
 The comparison will consider the chemistry type of the probes as well.
 Raw data:

 ```